 Only after your brain accepts these signals and translates them into sounds are you able to hear them.
-Sometimes, your inner ear becomes damaged, altering the way your brain processes sound.
+Sometimes, your inner ear sustains damage, altering the way your brain processes sound.

-Damage to your eardrums or to the tiny bones in your middle ear can also interfere with the proper conduction of sound.
+Damage to your eardrums or the tiny bones in your middle ear can also interfere with the proper conduction of sound.
 Tumors in the ear or on the auditory nerve may also cause ringing in the ears.

-Those who use jackhammers, chainsaws, or other heavy equipment are more likely to suffer from tinnitus.
+Those who use jackhammers, chainsaws, or other heavy equipment are more likely to have tinnitus.
 Listening to loud music through headphones or at a concert may also produce temporary symptoms of tinnitus.

-- diuretic medications, such as bumetanide
+- loop diuretic medications, such as bumetanide

-- anti-malaria drugs, such as chloroquine
+- antimalarial drugs, such as chloroquine

-- certain cancer drugs, such as vincristine
+- certain anti-cancer drugs, such as vincristine